Surrogate in Texas: Learn the Process from Start to Finish

 What is surrogacy and how does a surrogate work?

-Gestational surrogacy—as protected by a gestational agreement under Texas law—involves a pregnancy where a surrogate mother is impregnated via in vitro fertilization, where a fertilized egg is transferred into the surrogate’s uterus.
+Gestational surrogacy—as protected by a gestational agreement under Texas law—involves a pregnancy where a surrogate mother Texas is impregnated via in vitro fertilization, where a fertilized egg is transferred into the surrogate’s uterus.
 The surrogate, or gestational mother, has no genetic relation to the baby.

 For example, the surrogate mother could decide not to relinquish her parental rights, which she has the right to do since she is the genetic mother of the child.
 The father (and his spouse) would then need to share custody of the child and could be required to pay child support in Texas.
 In order for a traditional surrogacy arrangement to work, the mother would need to agree to relinquish her parental rights and allow the non-biological intended parent to adopt the child.